ooici/launch-plans/R2/README.md

     $ bin/generate-plan --help

 Several inputs are used to create each launch plan.
-First you must select a launch profile from the supported set.
-Currently these are:

-* ``local`` - lightweight launch run on your machine only
-* ``ooinimbus-dynamic`` - self-contained launch on OOI Nimbus cloud
-* ``ooinimbus-static`` - use the OOI Nimbus cloud with external RabbitMQ and CouchDB services.
-* ``ec2-dynamic`` - self-contained launch on EC2 West 1 region
-* ``ec2-static`` - use the EC2 West 1 region with external RabbitMQ
-  and CouchDB services.
+First you need one of the profile YAML configurations you created in the previous step.

 You also need an OOI REL file (usually ``r2deploy.yml``) and a CEI launch file.
 These can be found in the ion-definitions repository, under the